@plaoc/cli

 Options:

-• --config-dir or -c: Dynamically specifies the configuration file directory, which means specifying the root directory where you created the manifest.json.
-By default, it uses the current directory.
+--portor-p: Used to specify the port for starting the service.
+The default is 8096.--config-diror-c: Dynamically specifies the configuration file directory, which means specifying the root directory where you created themanifest.json.
+By default, it uses the current directory.--web-serveror-s: Used to specify the backend address fordweb app.

 Packaging dweb app